mypickupemail/saas-starter/README.md

 - Dashboard pages with CRUD operations on users/teams
 - Basic RBAC with Owner and Member roles
 - Subscription management with Stripe Customer Portal
-- Email/password authentication with JWTs stored to cookies
+- Authentication with Next-auth (Email/Password + OAuth providers)
 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
 - Activity logging system for any user events